trashify/obj-search/README.md

 ## OSS

-pomd is made possible through Open Source Software.
+obj-search is made possible through Open Source Software.
 A very special thanks to all the [modules used](package.json).

 ## Contributing